“Before the music gets ahead of me,

 That has been my relationship with Jason Mraz in recent years.
 I loved the tunes because they fell in line with what I expected, but they were hardly noteworthy apart from my own appreciation.

 Mraz’s approach here is something you’d find more commonly in rap songs: looking back on a life in music in meta-style fan-service.
-(I can’t think of a ton of songs to which I can compare this, but I know guys such as Jay-Z and Eminem have dabbled in the same style.)
+(I can’t think of a ton of songs off the dome to which I can compare this, but I know guys such as Jay-Z and Eminem have dabbled in the same style.)

 What’s even more impressive is that this is vintage skit-skatting Mr. A-Z mixed with his late-career big-band arrangements – the best of both worlds.
 On top of that, he weaved in 25 of his own songs titles, one album title and a classic hook reference into the lyrics.
 That is skill.